 Airport security (and immigration) line wait times can reach times of an hour or more.
 It has become a feature of airports to offer information about lines’ wait times to passengers, which requires the ability for an automated system to measure the “average” time individuals are spending in these lines.

-A common idea for such measurement is to “track” the 802.11/Wi-Fi devices carried by people in the lines, and detect how long the devices are, effectively, stationary in the area of the queue.
+A common idea for such measurement is to “track” the 802.11/Wi-Fi devices carried by people in the lines through their exposed MAC addresses, and detect how long the devices are, effectively, stationary in the area of the queue.

 Such tracking generally needs to be effective on devices that are not connected to any network, especially, for example, in an airport where the Wi-Fi is a fee-based service, so few people are attached.
 Further, the tracking needs to be effective across time spans of an hour or more for worst-case busy hours, when the information is most critically needed and needs to be accurate.